 Our day ended at 8:00pm.
 Throughout this journey, I sometimes felt very tired and I wanted to say that I have pain; I was tired, but when I, at any time, saw Vassula standing up to accomplish her mission without any complaints, I understood that I should not say anything negative.

 The trip to Aleppo was long; it took place on the national road, which was full of holes and danger.
 The ride lasted more than six hours, incorporating possible snipers on some roads.
 As an aftermath caused by the war, we saw a bus completely destroyed.

 The destruction caused by the war in Aleppo

 Our first stop was at the Carmelite nuns’ convent.
 The nuns were so happy to see Vassula and wanted her to speak to them about the messages, asking her a lot of questions.

-In the evening, upon arrival, Vassula spoke at the Sallesians' St. George Salem Roman Catholic Parish in Aleppo in front of seven hundred and fifty persons.
+In the evening, Vassula spoke at St. Georges Greek Catholic Church in Aleppo in front of seven hundred and fifty persons.